uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 For Kali Linux, you can directly download its VM image for VirtualBox [here](https://cdimage.kali.org/kali-2024.4/kali-linux-2024.4-virtualbox-amd64.7z).
 A `.7z` file will start downloading.
 This type of file (short for 7zip) is a file archive format which allows multiple files and directories to be compressed into a single archive file.
 The Kali Linux VM image will be inside the 7zip archive we are downloading.
 Once the 7zip archive is downloaded, you will need to extract the VM image.
 On Windows, you might need to install the [7-zip software](https://www.7-zip.org/download.html) to perform the extraction.
 Now, you will need to import the VM image into your VM.

-**The username and password for the pre-built Kali VM image is both `kali`.**
+**The username and password for the pre-built Kali VM image are both `kali`.**

 {% hint style="info" %}
 When specifying the disk size, assign 64GB disk space.
 It won't fully occupy 64GB on your machine, as the size will dynamically adjust as you use it.

-For the Kali image, 4CPUs and 8GB RAM are recommended.
+For the Kali image, 2CPUs and 4GB RAM are recommended.
 {% endhint %}

 For some labs, you would want to provide more RAM and CPU provided your computer has more RAM and CPU to work with.
 These can be done in the settings (but remember to shut down the VM to do this).